THE HINKY BRASS BED

 On a sizzling Monday afternoon in July, Jewel Heiss was serving a ticket on a convenience store owner on Walton Street near Michigan Avenue, watching the smog over Lake Shore Drive turn pink, and trying to stake out The Drake Hotel across the street at the same time.
 Her boss had sent her to watch his wife, who also happened to be her best friend.

-The Swiftymart owner whined, “Every time you come here, you ticket me.
+On the sidewalk, the Swiftymart owner whined, “Every time you come here, you ticket me.
 This is persecution.
 I’m gonna call the city.”
-He led her out the front door, looking over his shoulder at his Gold Coast customers paying too much for sliced cheese.

 Jewel smiled sunnily.
 “Every time, your scale still isn’t fixed.
 Fix it and keep it fixed.”